rapidsai/deployment/source/platforms/modal.md

 ### Example

-The example below demonstrates how to use RAPIDS cuDF's pandas accelerator mode on Modal.
+The example below demonstrates how to use cuDF's pandas accelerator mode on Modal.
 This example processes NYC parking violations data and shows how `cudf.pandas` can accelerate `pandas` operations with zero code changes.

 ```python